 both get a face here.

-a peculiarity in the appearance of outdoor space is formed by his tendency to create perspectively distorted pictures in the fictional work series.
+a peculiarity in the appearance of outdoor space is formed by his tendency to create perspectively distorted portraits in the fictional work series.

-as realistically as they are in detail and technique, through perspective they are forcing the acceptance of their optical illusion, that of their image and character.
+as realistically as they are in detail and technique, through perspective they are accepting the boundaries of their optical illusion, that of their image and character.

-shadows of the road, the undefined urban space, concrete figures at times melancholic, at times with a brisk expression: they require not only attention but demand their visibility.
+shadows of the road, concrete figures at times melancholic, other times with a brisk expression: they require not only attention but demand their visibility.

 this preoccupation with the large-format portrait is also reflected in his studio work.

-random encounters and conversations provide the content for these mirror-of-the-soul images, translating personal history and sketching their expression on the canvas.
+random encounters and conversations provide the content for these mirror-of-the-soul images, translating personal history and sketching their expressions on the canvas.

-they get these strange stories inside, into the living room, and make walls transparent.
+they get the stories inside and make walls transparent.

-beikirch belongs to the generation of those who look for new approaches.
+beikirch belongs to a new generation of artists who have found unique approaches.

-as a constant process of his artistic practice he experiments with how immediate and large-scale outdoor spaces can adequately be incorporated into interior works.
+a constant process of his artistic practice is how immediate and large-scale outdoor spaces can adequately be incorporated into interior works.

-and vice versa composition and the detailing of the work on canvas carries over to the outdoors.
+and vice versa, composition and details of the work on canvas also carry over to the outdoors.

-as beikirch’s portraits address intimacy directed outwards, in the interior, they radiate anonymity.
+as beikirch’s portraits in public space address intimacy directed outwards, in the interior, they radiate anonymity.

 these relationships make beikirch’s work captivating and give it a unique position in the contemporary art world.

-increasingly, his works in public space take on an almost utopian scale turning the painting process into a bold venture.
+increasingly, his works take on a monumental scale turning the painting process into a bold venture.

 followed by india’s tallest mural in new delhi as well as the tallest mural of the benelux in 2014.

-there are not many who discuss the manner of interior and exterior spaces so clear, sophisticated and charming for both artist and viewer.
+there are not many who discuss the manner of interior and exterior spaces as clear, sophisticated and charming for both artist and viewer.